proteinreport/proteinreport.org/content/en/events/building-plant-based-dairy-revolution-lessons-indian-trailblazer/index.md

 weight: 5000
 uuid: 6757
 ---
 <p>Globally, plant-based milk is the most developed plant-based food category.
-However in India, dairy is inherent to our socio-economic &amp; cultural history.
-Learn how to navigate this and build a plant-based dairy brand in our next webinar ft Abhay Rangan &amp; Spurti Ravi of GoodMylk.</p>
+However in India, dairy is inherent to our socio-economic & cultural history.
+Learn how to navigate this and build a plant-based dairy brand in our next webinar ft Abhay Rangan & Spurti Ravi of GoodMylk.</p>